 Survey findings demonstrated that MSMEs in Indonesia were adopting digital tools as a key part of their business practices.
-A larger percentage of surveyed MSMEs reported using digital tools in the past year during COVID-19 (77 percent) as compared to prior to the COVID-19 pandemic (74 percent).
-XIII Digital tools such as Facebook apps and mobile banking have seen some of the largest increases over time among surveyed MSMEs.
-In terms of mobile banking, 32 percent of surveyed MSMEs reported that they had ever used digital payment tools for business purposes prior to the COVID-19 pandemic, which increased to 35 percent in the past year during COVID-19, then dipped back down to 33 percent in the past 30 days.
+A larger percentage of MSMEs reported using digital tools in the past year (77 percent) as compared to prior to the COVID-19 pandemic (74 percent).ix Digital tools such as Facebook apps and mobile banking have seen some of the largest increases over time among surveyed MSMEs.
+In terms of mobile banking, 32 percent of MSMEs reported that they had ever used digital payment tools for business purposes prior to the COVID-19 pandemic, which increased to 35 percent in the past year during the pandemic, then dipped back down to 33 percent in the past 30 days.
 This evidence demonstrated that surveyed MSMEs were willing to use digital tools, providing an important opportunity and opening for public, private, and development sector stakeholders to facilitate the full-fledged digital transformation of Indonesia's MSME sector.
-Additionally, despite a August 2021 report from ISEAS-Yusof Ishak Institute, a Singapore based research institution, reporting that Indonesia's e-commerce sector has grown in user popularity and market transactions during the pandemic,16 our survey results did not indicate a noticeable increase in surveyed MSMEs usage of
+Additionally, despite a August 2021 report from ISEAS-Yusof Ishak Institute, a Singapore based research institution, reporting that Indonesia's e-commerce sector has grown in user popularity and market transactions during the pandemic, our survey results did not indicate a noticeable increase in MSMEs usage of e-commerce platforms between the three time periods.